Transgender history: Italy

 In 2006 Vladimir Luxuria became the first openly transgender woman elected to the Italian Parliament and the first transgender member of a parliament in Europe.

 In 2015, the Court of Cassation ruled that sterilization and sex reassignment surgery was not required in order to obtain a legal gender change.

-In 2017 Alex Hai came out as a trans man, becoming the first openly trans gondolier in Venice.
+The Netherlands

+Maria van Antwerpen is typically considered a transgender or transsexual person by historians. van Antwerpen enlisted in the Dutch States Army and lived for many years as a man, marrying two women and being baptized as their second wife's father. van Antwerpen's first marriage resulted in a criminal trial in 1751 under charges of illegal marriage.